Ythsie

-Ythsie is a hamlet in Aberdeenshire, Scotland, about one mile east of Tarves.
+Ythsie (pronounced ‘icy’) is a hamlet in Aberdeenshire, Scotland, about one mile east of Tarves.

 To the north of the hamlet, on the Hill of Ythsie, is a tower called the Prop of Ythsie.
 It was built in 1861-1862 to commemorate George Hamilton-Gordon, 4th Earl of Aberdeen, and is a grade C(S) listed building.
+The money to pay for the building work was raised by tenants from his Haddo Estate.

 North Ythsie Farmhouse is grade B listed, and South Ythsie Farmhouse is grade C(S) listed.

 Australian politician John Hay (1816-1892) was born at Little Ythsie, which lies to the east of the hamlet.

-Etymology

-Ythsie is derived from the Gaelic, Suidhe Chuith, or Place near a fold.
-Suidhe, site, place; chuith, gen. asp. of cuith, fold.
-By transposition the name became Chuith Suidhe.
-Ch eventually fell silent and had been lost with u.
-Suidhe lost dh, which is often silent, leaving only Ith Suie, which is now Ythsie.